Q: Why did the chicken cross the road?

 Pendulum Project

-The Pendulum project is a term-long experiment focusing on analyzing harmonic motion.
+The pendulum project is a term-long experiment focussed on analyzing harmonic motion.
 It involves building an oscillating pendulum at home, recording data from observing its motion, analyzing its amplitude over time, and improving the accuracy of your setup and methods.
 This culminates in a series of two intermediate lab reports and one final report.
-This project gives you good exposure to setting up experiments with minimal assistance, observing results by controlling variables and finally writing lab reports and communicating your results, which is great preparation for all the labs you’ll do in second year.
+This project gives you good exposure to setting up experiments with minimal assistance, observing results by controlling variables, and finally writing lab reports and communicating your results, which is great preparation for all the labs you’ll do in second year.

-It is important to note that the pendulum project is relatively time consuming.
-And while the report submissions are spaced out throughout the semester, make sure you allocate sufficient time on a weekly basis to work on the project to avoid cramming at the end.
+It’s important to note that the pendulum project is relatively time consuming.
+And while the report submissions are distributed throughout the semester, make sure you allocate sufficient time on a weekly basis to work on the project to avoid cramming at the end.

 Other Assessments

-Besides the main project, there are several smaller weekly assignments that contribute to around 10% of your total grade.
+Besides the main project, there are several smaller weekly assignments that amount to around 10% of your total grade.
 Do note that you only need around half of these marks to get all 10%.
 These assignments include prescribed questions on a digital textbook (WileyPLUS), in-class questions on Mathmatize, post-class questions on Mathmatize, and weekly reflections.
-Overall, the course project consists of identifying, framing, developing solutions, and verifying design concepts for an engineering opportunity within the U of T community.
-You will have several independent reports and team projects, reports, and presentations due throughout the semester.
-Look at the How to Succeed section below for some advice on completing these.

 Midterms & Exams